 Good Government Files

-A twice-weekly newsletter for local government professionals, focused on smart communication, civic leadership, and public trust.
-Below are some select posts.
-Click the substack button below for the full archive.
+A newsletter for local government professionals focused on smart communication, civic leadership, and public trust.
+I regularly feature remarkable, high-impact work by cities and counties.
+Below are select posts from Good Government Files.
+Click the Substack button below to explore the full archive.

 No “They.”
 Only We.